pikepdf/pikepdf/docs/source_build.md

 - From the pikepdf directory, run

   > ```bash
-  > env CXXFLAGS=-I/usr/local/include/libqpdf LDFLAGS=-L/usr/local/lib  \
   > pip install .
   > ```
+  >
+  > (Meson will find libqpdf via pkg-config if it was installed to a standard location.)

 ### {fa}`windows` On Windows (requires Visual Studio 2015)